akshay9594/Artifact-Supercomputing-2023/README.md

 To perform the sanity check follow the steps below

 ```
-1. Install the Cetus submodule as mentioned in "Obtaining the Codes"
-2. Navigate to the submodule root directory and run the build script :
-    $./build.sh bin
-3. A Cetus executable will be generated and placed in the 'bin' folder.
+1. A cetus executable has been provided in the bin subdirectory of
+  'Cetus-Subscripted-Subscript_impl' parent directory.
-4. Navigate to the source code of the Serial Baseline to be translated:
+2. Navigate to the source code of the Serial Baseline to be translated:
-5. Run the script run-cetus.py:
+3. Run the script run-cetus.py:
     $python3 run-cetus.py
-6. A new directory 'cetus_output' is created within the same folder as run-cetus.py
+4. A new directory 'cetus_output' is created within the same folder as run-cetus.py
     and the translated files are placed inside this new directory.
 ```